JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Add the video player component

 To replace the placeholder video component with an actual YouTube player, use the `react-player` package from npm.
-It can show video and control the appearance of the player.
+It can play videos and allows you to control the appearance of the player.

 For the component documentation and the API description, see its [README](https://www.npmjs.com/package/react-player) in GitHub.